elliot40404/starman/README.md

 - [x] Add an application to startup
 - [x] Remove an application from startup
 - [x] List all applications in startup
+- [x] Enable or disable an application from startup

 ## LICENSE